Artist Programs Creating a Living Legacy (CALL)

 Creating a Living Legacy (CALL)

-Creating a Living Legacy (CALL) is a program of the Joan Mitchell Foundation that provides support to visual artists in creating, through organizing and inventorying, comprehensive documentation of their artworks and careers.
+Creating a Living Legacy (CALL) is an initiative of the Joan Mitchell Foundation designed to provide support to older artists in the areas of studio organization, archiving, inventory management, and through this work create a comprehensive and usable documentation of their artworks and careers.

 In 2007 the Joan Mitchell Foundation began exploring new ways to support mature artists in the thorough documentation and preservation of a their legacy.
 During the initial pilot phase of CALL, we worked in-depth with four artists in this process: Mildred Howard, Elemore Morgan, Jr., Jaune Quick-To-See Smith, and Freddy Rodriguez.

 From what was learned during this in-depth work, the Foundation developed a range of tools for artists.
-The JMF CALL Database was created as a method of keeping accurate records.
+The Joan Mitchell Foundation CALL Database was created as a method of keeping accurate records.
 A workbook leads artists through the basics of creating their own comprehensive organizational system in their studios and archives.
-The CALL Resource Blog allows a forum for sharing information, resources and troubleshooting.
+The CALL Resources website allows a forum for sharing information, resources and troubleshooting.

 Through the work with these four initial artists, it became apparent that many artists with established careers still need help in getting organized and implementing a studio inventory system.